Mozobam/Portfolio/README.md

 # Portfolio
-Driven by a passion for safeguarding data integrity and mitigating cyber threats and strong believe in simplicity and scalable solution.
+An aspiring Cloud Cyber Security Specialist driven by a passion for safeguarding data integrity and mitigating cyber threats and strong believe in simplicity and scalable solution.
 Seeking an entry-level position in cybersecurity where I can leverage my transferable skills and dedication to make a meaningful impact in safeguarding the ever increasing interconnected digital environments.